CMPUT301F19T08/AliMama/doc/Product Backlog.md

 #### Layout Design
 - [ ] The layout file should contain views as follows:
 - Edit Text for date and its prompt
-- Edit Text for time and its prompt
 - Edit Text for emotionalState and its prompt
 - Edit Text for reasonInText and its prompt
 - an embedded camera view to allow participant takes photo to explain the reason of the mood event. (reasonInPhoto)